Alexme116/Clerics/README.md

-# Instrucciones de Ejecución
+# Execution Instructions

-1. **Descargar Todo**: Descarga todos los archivos necesarios para el proyecto.
-Es recomendable hacer un git clone debido para una mejor conexión y prevención de problemas al usar codespaces
+1. **Download all**: Download all the files necessary for the project.
+It is advisable to make a git clone for a better connection and prevention of problems when using codespaces

-2. **Ejecutar Archivos de Python**:
+2. **Run Python Files**:
-   - Ejecuta los archivos de Python con el siguiente comando:
+   - Run the Python files with the following command:
      ```bash
      python agent.py retoServer.py
      python agent.py retoServer.py
      ```

-3. **Iniciar Unity**:
+3. **Start Unity**:
-   - Abre y corre el proyecto en Unity.
+   - Open and run the project in Unity.

-¡Y eso es todo!
-Sigue estos pasos para configurar y ejecutar el proyecto.
+And that's it!
+Follow these steps to configure and run the project.